What is eSIM and how does it work?

 M2M and IoT advantages with eSIM:

-If the device has a normal sim card, then a device should be updated manually, if the tracing service provider, wants to change the mobile operator.
-Change may be because of costly or poor services or having no coverage in some areas.
+If the device has a standard sim card, then the device should be updated manually if the tracing service provider wants to change the mobile operator.
+Change may be due to costly or poor services or lack of coverage in some areas.
 If the device has an eSIM, the service provider can change sim information over the air.
 This encourages IoT and m2m devices to use eSIM.

 MVNOs and eSIM:

-MVNO or Mobile Virtual Network Operator is similar to a regular mobile network operator.
+MVNO, or Mobile Virtual Network Operator, is similar to a regular mobile network operator.
 But do not have a spectrum license, so they will not have mobile towers.
 With the advantage of multi-IMSI sim cards, MVNOs take advantage of low-cost roaming across the globe.
-When a subscriber moves to a new location/country, the local IMSI of that country/location gets to activate.
-Which makes subscribers local, so no high roaming cost.
+When a subscriber moves to a new location/country, the local IMSI of that country/location gets activated.
+This makes subscribers local, so there is no high roaming cost.
 For example, if a UK-based MVNO is providing low-cost roaming for India.
-Then sim card will have IMSI from an Indian mobile operator along with UK IMSI and other IMSIs.
-When a subscriber moves to India, the Indian IMSI will get active and the sim will be local to India.
+Then sim card will have IMSI from an Indian mobile operator, UK IMSI, and other IMSIs.
+When a subscriber moves to India, the Indian IMSI will get active, and the sim will be local to India.
 Results in low-cost calls and other services.

 The problem with SIM for MVNO is the number of IMSIs a sim can have.
 It limits the low-cost roaming to fewer countries only.
 With the eSIM, IMSIs are configured over the air (no limitation on the number of IMSIs).
 Enables roaming in all countries.